t2-thirdwave/roycemore/sites/all/modules/mixitup_views/README.txt

 3. Go to MixItUp format settings and change default animation settings to your own settings, if needed.
 All animation settings available here: https://mixitup.kunkalabs.com/docs/#group-animation
+4. If you want enable sorting, You should enable "Use sorting" under "MixItUp Sorting settings".
+Don't forget to type labels there.
+5. If you want to restrict vocabularies, You can do it under "MixItUp Vocabulary settings"
-4. Select "Display all items" at Pager section for making all items available.
+6. Select "Display all items" at Pager section for making all items available.
+7. And you can customize all styles for your needs.

 Author: